4cscc/4cscc-lab-manual/book/lessons/morse-led-1/lesson.md

 **Add Support for Spaces**

-You may have noticed that we are missing something very importany.
+You may have noticed that we are missing something very important.
 We don't have spaces!
 In standard Morse code, a space is 7 dots long.
 This means that when we see a space we want the light to be off for 7 times the dot duration.
 Can you add this feature to the code?